jestjs/jest/docs/CLI.md

 feature is an escape-hatch.
 If Jest doesn't exit at the end of a test run, it means external resources are still being held on to or timers are still pending in your code.
-It is advised to tear down external resources after each test to make sure Jest can shut down cleanly._
+It is advised to tear down external resources after each test to make sure Jest can shut down cleanly.
+You can use `--detectOpenHandles` to help track it down._

 ### `--help`